 - Having the child read aloud to a teacher or classroom aide.

 - Teaching the child to listen to and repeat instructions.

 United States law requires schools to set up a learning plan to meet the needs of a child with dyslexia.
 An example of this is an Individualized Education Program (IEP).
 You, your child's teachers, and other school personnel will have a say in designing the plan.
 The plan is updated each year based on how well your child is doing and what your child's needs are.

 Medicines and counseling usually aren't a part of treatment for dyslexia.

-Dyslexia is a lifelong problem, but early treatment during childhood can help.
+Dyslexia will never fully go away, but early treatment during childhood can help.
 Support from family, teachers, and friends is also important.

 Helping Your Child